Marquez-David/SpotifyClone/README.md

 ## Description

 This project aims to replicate the popular music streaming service, Spotify, with both a mobile app and a web page.
-The mobile app is developed in React Native, while the web page is developed in React.

 🚀 Please note that this project is under development and may undergo changes in the future! 🚀